tachiyomiorg/DirectionalViewPager/README.md

 It's based on the support library 27.1.1 and uses the same package as ViewPager in order to use its interfaces and make it compatible with adapters and listeners.

-A pager can be instantiated either from XML:
+A pager can be instantiated either from XML, optionally providing `android:orientation`:

 ```xml
 <android.support.v4.view.DirectionalViewPager